 The impact of early-life carcinogenic exposures on early- and late-onset DTCs, defined as diagnoses before and after 50 years of age, may vary.
 Hence, we performed a sensitivity analysis assessing early- and late-onset DTCs separately.
-For the late-onset DTC analysis, we restricted the study population to individuals aged 50 years or more at baseline.
-For the early-onset DTC analysis, we included only individuals under 50 at baseline, with the 50th birthday added as an additional endpoint for follow-up.
-We also performed sensitivity analyses restricted to medically confirmed DTC cases, and papillary thyroid carcinomas, separately.
+For the early-onset DTC analysis, we included only individuals under 50 at baseline, and censored them at 50 years.
+For the late-onset DTC analysis, follow-up time began at age 50 for individuals who turned 50 during the study period or age at baseline for those entering the study over age 50.
+We also performed sensitivity analyses restricted to medically confirmed DTC cases and papillary thyroid carcinomas, separately.
 Lastly, we calculated E-values for both the observed association estimates and the limit of the confidence interval closest to the null.
 The E-value is defined as the minimum strength of association that an unmeasured confounder would need to have with both the exposure and the outcome, conditional on the measured covariates, to fully explain the observed associations.33,34

 Data analyses were conducted using SAS 9.4 and R version 4.3.1.